Ksoucha/SantaElves/README.md

 * Character animations
 * Door animations
 * Being able to put objects down and pick them up again (small inventory system)
+* Make an English version of the game